geerlingguy/top500-benchmark/README.md

   - Fedora (38+)
   - Arch Linux
   - Manjaro
+  - macOS (26+)

 Other OSes may need a few tweaks to work correctly.
 You can also run the playbook inside Docker (see the note under 'Benchmarking - Single Node'), but performance will be artificially limited.

+### Usage on macOS

+For macOS, this project assumes you already have [Homebrew](https://brew.sh) installed.
+Some dependencies installed with Homebrew override system defaults, and the playbook writes a `.zshenv` file to the Ansible user's home directory.
+If you don't use ZSH, you will need to create this file manually.

 ## Benchmarking - Cluster